X-Diffusion: Training Diffusion Policies on Cross-Embodiment Human Demonstrations: Introduction

 \section{Introduction}

 Imitation learning (IL) is an effective and flexible method for teaching robot skills, but collecting large amounts of robot data is costly and slow.
 Human video demonstrations offer a scalable alternative, since they are easier and faster to collect.
-However, such data cannot be directly used to train state-of-the-art IL methods~\cite{chi2023diffusion, Zhao2023LearningFB}, since humans and robots significantly differ in embodiment.
+However, such data cannot be directly used to train state-of-the-art IL methods~\cite{chi2024diffusionpolicy, Zhao2023LearningFB} because humans and robots significantly differ in embodiment.

-To leverage human data, recent works aim to unify human and robot action spaces~\cite{Ren2025MotionTA, Haldar2025PointPU, Lepert2025PhantomTR}.
-Utilizing advances in 3D hand-pose estimation~\cite{Pavlakos2023ReconstructingHI}, hand motions recorded from human videos can be converted into robot actions via kinematic retargeting.
-Consequently, these methods have been applied to crowd-sourced human video collection~\cite{Tao2025DexWildDH, Liu2025EgoZeroRL} and datasets of egocentric human videos~\cite{Lepert2025MasqueradeLF, Shi2025ZeroMimicDR}.
-Nevertheless, these approaches typically rely on fine-tuning with robot teleoperation data to produce actions compatible with the robot’s kinematics and dynamics.
-If final robot performance is the goal, is it optimal to train on all human demonstrations indiscriminately --- or can some demonstrations, mismatched in execution with the robot, hurt policy learning?
+To partially address this challenge, recent works propose to map human motions into the robot's action space~\cite{Ren2025MotionTA, Haldar2025PointPU, Lepert2025PhantomTR}.
+By utilizing advances in 3D hand-pose estimation~\cite{pavlakos2024reconstructing}, hand motions extracted from human videos can be converted into robot end-effector actions via kinematic retargeting, making it possible to learn from large-scale human video datasets ~\cite{Tao2025DexWildDH, Liu2025EgoZeroRL,Lepert2025MasqueradeLF, Shi2025ZeroMimicDR}.
+Yet such mappings only unify the representation of actions, not their physical realizability.
+Human executions often involve dynamics and contact strategies that are fundamentally mismatched with the robot's embodiment.

-We study this problem setting where we have access to a large dataset of human demonstrations, and a small dataset of high-quality robot teleoperation data.
-Even for the same manipulation task, humans and robots often differ in execution style.
-For example, in Fig.~\ref{fig:introduction}, when tasked with moving a plate on the table, a human can dexterously slide their fingers underneath to pick and place it.
-However, a robot with a parallel-jaw gripper may more reliably push or slide the plate across the table.
-Even with such differences in action execution, human videos still provide rich motion cues about how objects should be manipulated and interacted with.
-In diffusion policy learning, as noise is added to both human and robot actions, these low-level discrepancies start to fade away, preserving high-level guidance on how to complete the task. \textbf{\emph{Our key insight is that training diffusion policies on noised human actions can improve task performance without sacrificing robot feasibility.}}
+Consider the example in Fig.~\ref{fig:introduction}.
+Even for a simple manipulation task, humans and robots differ in execution style.
+When moving the plate, a human can dexterously slide their fingers underneath to pick it up, whereas a robot with a parallel-jaw gripper may more reliably push or slide the plate across the surface.
+This naturally raises a key question: how should we treat these human demonstrations?
+Even when the execution itself is not robot-feasible, human motions still provide rich cues about how objects could be manipulated and interacted with.
+Should we ignore the potential feasibility gap and train on all human data indiscriminately, or should those misaligned with the robot’s capabilities be identified and discarded to prevent degrading policy performance?